facebookresearch/ELF/atari/README.md

 Run `python game.py --rom_file [your game rom file]` to test whether you can run the environment alone.
 You can find roms at [atari_py](https://github.com/openai/atari-py/tree/master/atari_py/atari_roms)

-To select the Python version, use cmake flags `-DPYTHON_LIBRARY=/path/to/libpythonX.Y.so -DPYTHON_INCLUDE_DIR=/dir/with/python/headers/`
-The training code in this repo has to use Python3.
+To select the Python installation to compile with, use cmake flags `-DPYTHON_EXECUTABLE=/path/to/your/python` The training code in this repo has to use Python3.

 Performance